Less is More

 Specs: 190 x 255 mm, 256 pp

-Format: full colour, softcover with jacket, with two cover options
+Format: Softcover with dust jacket, with two covers options (Pink & Gold)

 Today’s printing technology allows colour to bloom in profusion on virtually any kinds of communication materials.
 Amidst the sea of colourful chaos, a stream of cutting edge visual identities proves that reducing their palette is one effective way to get a message across.
 From fashion labels, music festivals to weddings, these brands and individuals around the world speak aloud as they transmit values in a simple palette.
 It’s overwhelming to see how intricate ideas unfold in layers by other means — through textures, structure, layers and form.